samunemeth/System/README.md

 as NixOS modifies the boot partition a lot.

-# Imperative Parts

-There are some things that are still missing form the declarative configuration:

-  - Seafile configuration.
-  - Some parts of Firefox.
-  - Basically VSCode as a whole.
-  - Gnome.
-  - Account Logins (Firefox, Google, VSCode, GitHub)

-*Everything else should be configured declaratively!*

 # Resources

 Here I have collected some useful resources I have used to create